Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 American Express issues some of the best travel cards in our hobby.
 So it’s important to make the most of your applications, your ability to earn points and the benefits they can give you.

-It’s easy to get Big Travel with AMEX Membership Rewards points, from top AMEX cards like The Platinum Card® from American Express, The Business Platinum® Card from American Express, or The Blue Business℠ Plus Credit Card from American Express.
+It’s easy to get lots of value from Amex Membership Rewards points, using the best American Express cards like The Platinum Card® from American Express, The Business Platinum® Card from American Express, or The Blue Business℠ Plus Credit Card from American Express.

-Let’s have a look at these common errors folks make with AMEX Membership Rewards points, so you can make the most of the program!
+Let’s have a look at common errors folks make with Amex Membership Rewards points.

 Welcome offer not available to applicants who have or have had this Card.
 We may also consider the number of American Express Cards you have opened and closed as well as other factors in making a decision on your welcome offer eligibility.